dhasenan/chessv/README.md

 Locations:

- - "True Fork" where the forking piece is not attacked.
  - "Discovered Attack" where a piece which was not under attack becomes under attack but not by the piece you moved
  - "Pin" and "Skewer" where a piece would be under attack if not for another piece on the same side.
 If the higher value piece is attacked, it's a skewer, otheerwise it's a pin
  - Short/Long "Castle" where you castle.
 Unless excluded (and thus only providing filler or trap items), this move will require a firmer guarantee that a user can castle (that its major pieces have not turned into queens).